graphlab-fr/cosma.graphlab.fr/content/faq.en.md

 ## The alpha was available for Linux, what about version 1.0?

+A command line version is available for all platforms.
+More information [here](/en/blog/cosma-cli-1-0/).

 We do not currently provide the application for Linux but we hope to do so soon.
 Cosma is an Electron-based application, meaning it can be developed for several platforms simultaneously from a single code base.
-Right now, we just don't have Linux machines to test Cosma on.
+We recently got access to Linux machines to test Cosma on.
 If this is something you'd like to help us with, please get in touch!

 ## I tried creating a record but the application responds with a cryptic error.

 You probably did not set a records directory in Preferences.
 Cosma needs to know where to create records.

-[An issue has been opened on GitHub](https://github.com/graphlab-fr/cosma/issues/6).
-An upcoming update will improve the user experience on this point.
+The issue is solved in version 1.1.

 ## I created a record with the same name as an existing one, and the old one is gone!

-[An issue has been opened on GitHub](https://github.com/graphlab-fr/cosma/issues/5).
-This will be fixed in the upcoming update.
+This bug was reported to us after the release of version 1.0.
+[Download version 1.1](https://github.com/graphlab-fr/cosma/releases/latest), which solves the problem.

 Don't forget to backup your data, either by making copies at regular intervals or by using a version control system such as [git](https://git-scm.com).